You're mad. Really mad. But think BEFORE you act rashly.

 Wishing the adultery never occurred is useless.
-However, concentrating on what you truly want may be the most useful consideration in making your decision.
+However, concentrating on what you truly want may prove most useful consideration in making your decision.

 To understand your deepest desires, ignore your natural emotional reaction to strike out against him.
 Instead, listen to the voice in your heart that whispers about the future you wish to have together.

-Do not allow yourself to be deluded into thinking that a continually deceitful and untrustworthy spouse will magically become the man on whom you can depend.
-You harm yourself if you allow a manipulator to continue relationship with you.
+Do not allow yourself to become deluded by thinking that a continually deceitful and untrustworthy spouse will magically become the man on whom you can depend.
+You harm yourself if you allow a manipulator to continue a relationship with you.

-On the other hand, if deep within you know that his infidelity contradicts the man you know him to be, you may well come to have the marriage you long to have.
-If you feel a desire to forgive and reconcile, do not bury it under layers of hurt and anger.
+On the other hand, if deep within you know that his infidelity contradicts the man you know him to be, you may very well come to have the marriage you long to have.
+If you feel a desire to forgive and reconcile, don't bury it under layers of hurt and anger.
 Listen to your heart.
-Do not make this the only consideration in making your decision.
+Don't make this the only consideration in making your decision.

-If your unfaithful spouse asks you to forgive and take her back, you will be wise to establish accountability as part of your decision process.
+If your unfaithful spouse asks you to forgive and take her back, you'll be wise to establish accountability as part of your decision process.
 As you listen to your heart, also listen to your head and define those things that will provide you reassurance if you reconcile.

 While no one can live under constant examination for a lifetime, it is reasonable to expect her to re-establish your trust by going the extra mile for several months to assure you that she is trustworthy.
 Penitent people don't demand grace and mercy; they appreciate it as a gift from the offended.